FAQ

 Alternatively you can also call the National Sexual Assault, Domestic and Family Violence Counselling Service 1800RESPECT on 1800 737 732.
 This is a free, 24 hour a day/7 day a week service which also offers an online chat service.

-Disclosure is a form of complaint occurring when a complainant or another person tells someone about an incident/s, or a suspected incident/s, of sexual assault or sexual harassment directed towards them, or a member of the University Community.
+Disclosure is a form of complaint occurring when a complainant or another person tells someone about an incident/s, or a suspected incident/s, of sexual harm directed towards them, or a member of the University Community.
 Disclosing is not the same as reporting but it enables referral of the complainant to appropriate support and information about their choices and options with regard to medical, legal and counselling support and other appropriate action in response.

 Please note: If you are under the age of 18 and disclose a sexual assault, the University of South Australia is legally obliged to report the matter to the Child Abuse Report Line (CARL).

-Report is a form of complaint occurring when a member of the University Community formally reports an incident/s of sexual assault or sexual harassment, for the purpose of initiating an investigation.
+Report is a form of complaint occurring when a member of the University Community formally reports an incident/s of sexual harm, for the purpose of initiating an investigation.

 You can also choose to report the incident to the police or Equal Opportunity Commission.